Grand Trine in Astrology

 The complacency trap in detail

-The fix is to pair the Grand Trine with non-trine aspects that push growth.
+Non-trine aspects can help.
 A square into one of the trine points does not break the pattern; it gives the pattern something to do.
-Kites (a Grand Trine with a fourth planet opposing one of the trine points) are the classical example of this resolved, and many astrologers consider a Kite more productive than an unaspected Grand Trine.
+Kites (a Grand Trine with a fourth body opposing one of the trine points and sextile the other two) are the named example of a Grand Trine with built-in direction.

 Which trine point actually drives the pattern